UConn Huskies men's basketball: Kevin Ollie era (2012–2018)

 Kevin Ollie was named UConn's next head coach at Jim Calhoun's retirement press conference in Gampel Pavilion.
 Ollie played for Calhoun from 1991 to 1995 before spending 13 seasons as a journeyman in the NBA.
 He returned to UConn in 2010 to serve as one of Calhoun's assistant coaches during the 2010–11 and 2011–12 seasons.

-2012–13 Season: Ollie's First Year, Postseason Ban

-UConn came into the 2012–13 season facing a ban from postseason play by the NCAA because of a low APR score in 2010.
-In Ollie's first game, UConn upset No. 14 Michigan State 66–62 at Ramstein Air Base in Germany.
-The Huskies entered the AP Top 25 at No. 23 and reached No. 21 the following week.
-After a 4–0 start, they fell out of the poll for the remainder of the year following a 66–60 loss to New Mexico in the Paradise Jam championship game.
-The season featured wins at No. 17 Notre Dame and against No. 6 Syracuse at the XL Center, as well as a double-overtime loss to No. 7 Georgetown at Gampel Pavilion.
-UConn finished the season with a 20–10 overall record.
-Due to their postseason ban, the Huskies were unable to participate in the Big East Tournament, nor were they able to qualify for the NCAA Tournament.

-Conference realignment resulted in the breakup of the old Big East at the end of the 2012–13 season.
+Conference realignment resulted in the breakup of the old Big East at the end of the Ollie's first season as a head coach.
 Instead of leaving with the so-called Catholic 7 schools, UConn chose to remain a member of the original Big East's legal successor, later named the American Athletic Conference.
 Until leaving the American in 2020 to join the new Big East, UConn was the only charter member of the original Big East still playing in the conference.